-The financial strength of the Company is measured by reference to its Bermudian statutory accounts which are a requirement of all Class E reinsurers.
-The Company's total capital resources of £934m (2023: £922m) comprise an initial capital contribution received in 2014 from the ultimate parent of £220m, a further £300m of issued share capital to the ultimate parent in 2019 and £414m (2023: £402m) in respect of retained earnings after payment of a £230m dividend in 2024 (2023: £179m).
+The financial strength of the Company is measured by reference to its Bermudian statutory accounts, which are a requirement of all Class E reinsurers.
+The Company's total capital resources of CA\$392m (2023: CA\$315m) comprise CA\$387.5m (2023: CA\$316m) of issued share capital to the ultimate parent including a further \$72m of shares issued in 2024 and retained gain of CA\$4m (2023: loss of CA\$1m).

 The Bermuda Monetary Authority have made it optional whether to reflect the deferred tax asset related to the Bermuda CIT in the year ended 31 December 2024 or 31 December 2025.
-The Company has elected to recognise it in 2025 for the purposes of statutory reporting
+The Company has elected to recognise it in 2025 for the purposes of statutory reporting.